What Is a Root Canal, Really?

 Root canals may seem scary and sound painful, but they are an essential procedure for many patients who are able to catch dental problems before they become complications.
 Indeed, the pain from a root canal is nothing compared to the pain an infected tooth can cause without any intervention.

-Dr. Gordon Wilson is an experienced dental professional in the Maricopa County area.
+Dr Gordon Wilson is an experienced dental professional in the Maricopa County area.
 His skill, knowledge, and experience will help you achieve improved dental health no matter your dental needs.
 Contact TLC for Gums at (480) 630-4655 to book an appointment today.